 You can also have a look at why graphic design is important for business

 If you think you’re done with one graphic, you can’t expect the world to turn up.
 Become a buzzing bee of the market.
 Keep sharing your marketing collaterals of the events online.
 Each event material on digital media should reinforce your identity.
-Inconsistency in event promotion can reduce the attraction.
+Consistency in event promotion can help you reach more audience.
 Sharing also helps the attendee to stay connected with event updates.

 Don’t take printing for granted by taking at the last minute.
 If you can plan it, you’ll save loads of cash and energy.
 You’ll also get ample time to assess the quality of the print.

 Help the attendees identify you easily

 Consistency worthwhile investment in event branding.
 From the “Save the date” mailer to the “Thank you for attending” mail, reveal your identity to the attendees.
 During the event, use the visual elements on badges, programs, banners, presentations, brochures, etc., to keep your brand image alive in their mind.